 Fannie Mae requires market-based property valuations for manufactured homes demonstrated by a well-developed sales comparison approach to value that is further supported by the cost approach to value.
+MH Advantage properties are subject to all manufactured housing appraisal requirements.

 The valuation principles for appraising manufactured homes are essentially the same as for other types of residential property.
 However, not all appraisers are knowledgeable and experienced about the unique construction process, as well as the manufacturers’ and federal, state, and local requirements for both construction and installation.